 Above all, remember that the body is designed to move!
 If your day requires a lot of repetitive or stationary work, do whatever you can to move around throughout your day.
 Every little bit helps.

-For more tips on how to reduce pain through Somatic movement, be sure to check out my book: Pain Free.
+For more tips on how to reduce pain through Somatic movement, be sure to check out my book: Live Pain Free.
 There are lots of useful tips and exercises to help you reclaim your body’s natural (and pain-free) posture.

 What do you do to help relieve shoulder tension?